About income protection insurance

 - Change insurer: some insurance companies offer cheaper premiums than others based on age, level of cover, and term.
 You could get a lower premium by searching with multiple insurers or speaking to a whole of market broker

-Can I get income protection with a medical condition?
+Can I get income protection insurance with a medical condition?

 YES – most insurers offer income protection to people with pre-existing medical conditions.
 Income protection is an underwritten policy that is the same as other forms of life insurance and personal protection.